 The articles sent to the authors for correction must be returned to the Editorial Office no later than 5 days after receipt.

-7.14.
-In case the review is negative, the author receives by e-mail a copy of the review (without indication of the identity of the reviewer) and a notification of the rejection of the article.
+53. In case the review is negative, the author receives by e-mail a copy of the review (without information about the reviewer) and a notification of the rejection of the article.

 After getting acquainted with the negative review, the author has the right to give a written, grounded reply to the comments and solicit the referral of the article for peer review to another specialist.
 Another reviewer may be appointed based on the results of the author’s written appeal consideration by the Editorial Board.

-In case the second review is negative, the author receives by e-mail a copy of the second review (without indication of the identity of the reviewer) and a notification of the rejection of the article.
+In case the second review is negative, the author receives by e-mail a copy of the second review (without information about the reviewer) and a notification of the rejection of the article.

-7.15.
-Simultaneously with the review according to the procedure specified in clauses 7.1–7.14 of the Rules, the article sent by the author is posted on the website of the publishing house in the public domain for open review.
+54. Simultaneously with the review according to the procedure specified in clauses 41–52 of the Rules, the article sent by the author is posted on thewebsite of the publishing housein the public domain for open review.

-7.18.
-After the expiration of the terms specified in clauses 7.16–7.17 of the Rules, the Editorial Board examine the results of an open review of the article.
+57. After the expiration of the terms specified in clauses 48–51of the Rules, the Editorial Board examine the results of an open review of the article.
 In case the author has left unanswered the reviews posted on the website of the publishing house, and if, in the opinion of the Editorial Board, the author has not eliminated the justified complaints contained in the reviews to the article, the Editorial Office reserves the right not to publish the article in the Journal.
 At the same time, the article, published reviews, replies of the author to the reviews and corrected versions of the author’s articles remain openly available on website of the publishing house for an indefinite period of time at the discretion of the Editorial Office.
-In case the author has eliminated the justified complaints contained in the review to the article, or if the Editorial Board finds that the comments are unreasonable when there is an author’s reply to such comments on the website of the publishing house, the article is published according to the standard procedure in the next issue of the Journal.
+In case the author has eliminated the justified complaints contained in the review to the article, or if the Editorial Board finds that the comments are unreasonable when there is an author’s reply to such comments on the website of the publishing house, the article is published according to the standard procedure.